enenlhh/SmartNMA-AI-assisted-tools/data_analysis_tool/README.md

 ### No-Code Network Meta-Analysis with Perfect Agreement Validation

-This project is developed and maintained by the **SmartEBM (Smart Evidence-Based Medicine) team** at Lanzhou University.
+This project is developed and maintained by the **SmartEBM Group at Lanzhou University**.
 Our team specializes in designing **intelligent agents** that embed sophisticated, human-like reasoning workflows into the evidence synthesis process.

 ## Key Advantages